March of the Convicts

 Now I'm much older, and after having a revelation in which I vowed to live more humbly, I patiently.
 That includes even in the dead of winter when the temperature routinely drops into the minus digits in these mountains.

-So I stand there and do the pee-pee dance without needing to shed a drop.
-My beard which I grow out just for this reason, freeze's like an artic explorer.
-Then by the time I get on the fucking thing, I'm actually pissed off that someone cares enough to be waiting for my call.
-As if no one cared, frost bite wouldn't be setting into my extremitie's.
-Now here is where my patience gets tested, as while I wait my turn, hopefully next to someone I can have a decent frozen conversation with, without fail there are always several idiots that didn't have an Epiphany and decide to cut the line.
+I stand there and do the pee-pee dance without needing to shed a drop.
+My beard - which I grow out for just this reason freezes like an arctic explorer's.
+By the time I get on the fucking phone, I'm actually pissed off someone cares enough to be waiting for my call, As if no one cared, frostbite wouldn't be setting into my extremities.
+Here is where my patience gets tested - while I wait my turn (hopefully next to someone I can have a decent frozen conversation with) without fail, there are always several idiots that didn't have an epiphany and decide to cut the line.

-I can almost feel Lucifer tapping on my shoulder calling me a bitch, how could I just stand there while this happens.
-How can I just stand there and do nothing?
+I can feel Lucifer tapping on my shoulder and calling me a bitch.
+How could I stand there while this happens?
+How could I stand there and do nothing?
 My feet start to move towards my target, when I realize why I was in line in the first place.
-As along with knowing someone cares enough to wait for my call, I desperately want to hear if there is any news from my attorney even though I know it's too soon.
-So I have no choice but to walk in circles with my associate like the penguins on PBS.
-To break the tension I pretend to have an egg carefully tucked between my feet.
+Along with knowing someone cares enough to wait for my call, I desperately want to hear if there is any news from my attorney even though I know it's too soon.
+So I have no choice but to walk in circles with my friend like the penguins on PBS.
+To break the tension, I pretend to have an egg carefully tucked between my feet.

-But in the end, Lucifer lost his battle as his request went un-answered.
-My decision to live more rightiously was still intact.
-And I can laugh with my friend, head still steaming, who now is also walking like he has an egg between his boots.
-Now I just have to look skyward and pray.
-That my comfortable wife has a cell phone signal !!.
+In the end, Lucifer lost his battle.
+His request went unanswered.
+My decision to live more righteously was still intact.
+I can laugh with my friend - head still steaming - who is also walking like he has an egg between his boots.